mhaowork/amblegpt/README.md

 **Configurable Prompts**
 You will be able to update the prompt to fit your specific needs – simply ask the analyst using natural language!

-For example, the default prompt (#TODO add link to prompt) attempts to estimate the number of humans detected, as well as their age, height, and gender.
+For example, the [default prompt](https://github.com/mhaowork/amblegpt/blob/main/mqtt_client.py#L39-L71) attempts to estimate the number of humans detected, as well as their age, height, and gender.

 **Image Compression to Reduce API Cost**